Bandwidth porting guideFollow

 - Rectify the basis for an insufficient port request that results in a port request rejection within 10 business days.

 - Provide a new LOA if the initial LOA and request become more than 30 days old during the course of porting.

 When should I open a ticket?

 If you don't receive assistance via the tools and resources available, or if there's an expedite request, an inadvertent porting incident, or any other reason where a ticket may be appropriate, please open one!
-The Bandwidth Porting Team works trouble tickets in the First In First Out (FIFO) order, but searches for tickets that have high priority first.
+The Bandwidth Porting Team processes tickets in the First In First Out (FIFO) order but prioritizes tickets that have high priority.
 Opening a ticket is the fastest way to get your questions answered.

 We make every effort to address concerns as quickly as possible once brought to our attention, and aim to have service-impacting issues resolved within the same business day and all other requests resolved within 48 hours.
 Please note if our team has to escalate to the losing carrier (such as to confirm latent translations have been removed or to request an update on an order once SLA has been exceeded), the losing carriers' turnaround times may extend this timeline, but we will provide regular updates on the ticket until resolution.